Zwz001024/SCHACL/README.md

     numpy==1.19.5

-"SCCL employs two types of data augmentation: explicit augmentations and virtual augmentations.
+"SCHACL, similar to SCCL, employs two types of data augmentation: explicit augmentations and virtual augmentations.
 The choice of augmentation method directly impacts the performance of subsequent clustering tasks.

 Given the significant influence of this paper, many researchers have attempted to reproduce SCCL.
 However, inconsistent reproduction results have been reported across multiple studies focusing on short text clustering.

 Therefore, it is worth noting that the data augmentation option based on explicit augmentations tends to yield relatively better clustering performance.
 "